Eligibility for a parking permit is not transferable.

 There is no grace period for the purchase of Indiana University permits.
 Permit registration is complete only when the permit is properly displayed on the vehicle.
 The transferable permit may be used on any personal vehicles or any commercially rented vehicle.

-AFSCME, Local 832, has negotiated, as part of the total compensation package, the purchase of a C parking permit for each individual represented by the union.
-A full-time appointed service maintenance or food service employee is entitled to receive either a C permit without charge, or a credit of the C permit price towards the purchase of an A permit.
+AFSCME, Local 832 negotiated, as part of the total compensation package, the purchase of a C parking permit for Service Staff employees represented by the AFSCME.
+A full-time appointed Service Staff employee is entitled to receive either a C permit without charge, or a credit of the C permit price towards the purchase of an A permit.

 This agreement provides one C permit per employee.
 There is an extra charge for additional permits, including fleet permits.
 Your parking privilege is for your use only and cannot be transferred to another individual.